Skip to main content

 • Complete a minimum of 30 credit hours for the MS degree;

-• Complete KINESLGY 615 (Philosophy of Science & Research);
+• Complete MOVESCI 615 (Philosophy of Science & Research);

 • Complete one graduate-level statistics course;

 • Elect at least 9 hours of Kinesiology coursework.
-Five of these may be for independent research (e.g. KINESLGY 684), practicum experience, or internships (e.g. KINESLGY 680 and 686);
+Five of these may be for independent research or internships (e.g. MOVESCI 590), or practicum experience (e.g. KINESLGY 680);

 The courses you take will vary, depending on your educational goals.
 Courses taken for graduate credit will carry MOVESCI or KINESLGY program codes.